Kids and mental health

 - losing interest in activities

-- changes in sleep or eating
+- changes in sleep or eating patterns

-- feeling hopeless about the future
+- feeling stressed, worried or hopeless about the future

 If you are worried about your child's mental health, it's important to seek help early.
 You can speak to: